grishka/Smithereen/FEDERATION.md

 ```
 TODO: capability negotiation
 ### Friends and Followers
 Any bilateral followings are considered friends.
 Even though all followers are accepted automatically, `Accept{Follow}` is expected from remote servers.
-Accounts from servers running software that allows manually reviewing and accepting followers, e.g. Mastodon, are supported.
+Actors from servers running software that allows manually reviewing and accepting followers, e.g. Mastodon, are supported.
 ### Friend requests
 Friend requests are sent as `Offer{Follow}` activities, where the inner `Follow` activity is as if the friend request recepient is following its sender.
 Semantically, this is "I'm asking you to follow me back".
 In order for Smithereen to allow sending a friend request to a remote actor, that actor must have `sm:supportsFriendRequests` field set to `true`.
 A friend request may have a text message attached to it in `content` of the `Offer`.